gertingold/tools4scicomp/manuscript/numpy.rst

    :width: 18em
    :align: center

-   Chain consisting of 9 links hanging in its equlibrium position with a horizontal distance of the ends equivalent to the length of 7 links.
+   Chain consisting of 9 links hanging in its equilibrium position with a horizontal distance of the ends equivalent to the length of 7 links.

 In a second step, the equation of motion for the chain links is solved in the